 The Company has commitments for lease payments for field office and camp with no specific expiry dates.
 The total annual financial commitment resulting from these agreements is \$9,156.
-In addition, the Company has commitments for lease payments for its UK office in the amount of \$49,000 per year until July, 2018.

 The properties in Mexico are subject to spending requirements in order to maintain title of the concessions.
-The capital spending requirement for 2017 is \$744,060.
-The properties are also subject to semi-annual payments to the Mexican government for concession taxes, which will be approximately \$167,586 in fiscal 2018.
+The capital spending requirement for 2018 is \$744,060.
+The properties are also subject to semi-annual payments to the Mexican government for concession taxes, which will be approximately \$167,000 in fiscal year 2018.

-The Company, as part of land purchase agreements, has committed to making payments of \$1,500,000 USD in December of 2020.
+The Company, as part of land purchase agreements, has committed to making payment of US\$1,500,000 in December 2020.